Hello-AIGC/AIGC/README.md

 To view the content, please scan the QR code below and ask the robot.
 This is a GPT question-and-answer robot in the vertical field of AIGC.
 We will also open API interfaces at a later time.

+## Large language model operation platform

+This is also a solution to the practical implementation of large language models, which constructs a multi-level governance model to handle various possible results provided by the Q&A model, providing users with extraordinary and real large-scale promotion of large language model effects

 [comment]: <> (## 目录)